lnx66/agents-for-openbb/21-reasoning-copilot-deepseek-r1/README.md

 ## Overview

 This implementation utilizes a FastAPI application to serve as the backend for the copilot.
-The core functionality is powered by `magentic`, a robust, minimal framework for working with Large Language Models (LLMs).
+The core functionality is powered by the official OpenAI Python SDK.

 You're not limited to our setup!
 If you have preferences for different APIs or LLM frameworks, feel free to adapt this implementation.
 The key is to adhere to